Sort and arrange items in the Finder on Mac

 Resize columns: In List view and Column view, drag the line that’s between the column headings.

 To expand a column to show all filenames in their entirety, double-click the column divider.

 Show or hide columns: In List view, Control-click any column to view all columns available.
 Choose a column name to display or hide it (visible columns have a checkmark next to their name).

-For more ways to change your view options, see Change options for Icon, List, Column, or Gallery view.
+For more ways to change your view options, see Change view options in the Finder.